Assistant Professor at the Faculty of Electrical

 Ph.D.
 Candidate

-PhD student at Faculty of Electrical Engineering, Department for Computer Science and
+PhD student at the Faculty of Electrical Engineering, Department of Computer Science and

 University of Sarajevo.